RobThePCGuy/Root-Bluestacks-with-Kitsune-Mask/README.md

 - **Kitsune Mask Installation Issues:**
   - **Problem:** Kitsune Mask fails to install or encounters errors.
-  - **Solution:** Ensure you performed a **fresh install** of BlueStacks as recommended.
-If issues persist, completely uninstall BlueStacks and reinstall while strictly following the steps in my [YouTube guide](https://youtu.be/eRXeasi6GQQ).
+  - **Solution:**
+	- **Fully Uninstall BlueStacks:**
+	  - Use the official tool to completely **[uninstall all previous BlueStacks installations](https://support.bluestacks.com/hc/en-us/articles/360057724751-How-to-uninstall-BlueStacks-5-BlueStacks-X-and-BlueStacks-Services-completely-from-your-PC)**.
+	  - Download and install the latest BlueStacks version from the official website: **[BlueStacks](https://www.bluestacks.com/)**.

 - **Kitsune Mask App Crashing or Not Opening:**
   - **Problem:** The Kitsune Mask app crashes or fails to launch.